 Today, one in five Americans will develop skin cancer in the course of a lifetime, but you don’t have to become a statistic.

-As we head into summer, Mariana A. Phillips, M.D., Carilion Clinic Dermatology and Mohs Surgery, shares her top tips to help protect your skin, as well as what to keep an eye on in regards to changes in your skin.
+As we head into summer, Carilion Clinic Dermatology and Mohs Surgery shares guidance on protecting your skin, as well as changes to watch for.

 3 Ways to Keep Your Skin Healthy